Friday, 28 September 2018

 In October 2016, the UK government launched the National Cyber Security Centre (NCSC) aimed at enhancing the country’s ability to deal with cyber threats.
-The move outlined the growing importance of cybersecurity in both the private
+The move outlined the growing importance of cybersecurity in both the private and the public sector.

 Here, Nick Boughton, digital lead at systems integrator and industrial cybersecurity expert, Boulting Technology, shares his advice for making critical infrastructure more secure.